myarichuk/myarichuk.github.io/source/_posts/cpp-di-metaprogramming.md

 top_img: top.jpg
 cover: /2019/12/07/cpp-di-metaprogramming/cover.jpg
 ---
-I stumbled upon [Boost.DI](https://boost-experimental.github.io/di/index.html) by accident but was instantly intrigued: for a developer used to C# (like me!), dependency injection during compilation time sounds... crazy.
+I stumbled upon [Boost.DI](https://boost-experimental.github.io/di/index.html) by accident and was instantly intrigued: for a developer used to C# (like me!), dependency injection during compilation time sounds... crazy.

-[Template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) in C++ it is a new feature, but in case you are not familiar with it, in short, it is a way to create code that runs executes at compile time.
-If you *ARE* familiar, you can skip the next section.
+C++ [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) is not a new feature, but in case you are not familiar with it, in short, it is a language within language that executes at compile time.
+If you *ARE* familiar with it, you can skip the next section.

 ### Template Metaprogramming
 Here is a "classic" example that calculates numbers from fibonacci sequence during compilation time: